 Q. Is a 1% Alconox solution stable in tap water?
 How long can 1% Alconox be stored as solution?
 Is pH measurement the best estimate of stability?

 Also, another early warning sign of microbial activity is a “characteristic” microbial odor.
 Monitoring with pH and odor during the storage period you are intending to qualify will give you some control to be sure that microbial activity had not started to cause concern.

 The second possible mechanism is polyphosphate degradation.
-Detecting the onset of polyphosphate hydrolysis is a little trickier than detecting microbial growth.
+Detecting the onset of polyphosphate hydrolysis is more detailed than detecting microbial growth.
 Unfortunately the pH only rises slightly as the polyphosphates hydrolyze to ortho-phosphates, and to the best of our knowledge there is no quick and simple way to monitor this.
 It is in our experience that the amount of polyphosphate hydrolysis that occurs during these initial weeks is insufficient to perturb or interfere with detergent performance.
 So as long as you change the solution every 1-2 weeks, there is little concern for detergent performance loss.